22 September 2025

 In Jesus’s day: The opposite problem.

-Back when Jesus first taught about mammon, it was to remind his students money is substantial.
+Back when Jesus first taught about Mammon, it was to remind his students money is substantial.
 Y’see, they had the opposite problem from us: God was real, but money not so much.

 First-century Palestine didn’t practice free-market capitalism.
 Back then the Roman Empire was on the gold standard, but gold wasn’t common enough for common people to use.
 (Hence the big parties they’d throw when you found a lost coin.
 Lk 15.8-10) Only the wealthy had actual coins.
 For everyone else, wealth was tied up in property: Land, slaves, animals, and personal possessions.
 They practiced barter-based theocratic feudalism: Everything ultimately belonged to their lord, i.e. the LORD.
 And every seven years the LORD decreed they’d cancel debts and free their slaves.
 Not all wealth would last.

-God was more tangible to them than money.
+Under this system, God was more tangible to them than money.
 As he’s supposed to be.

 Every once in a while I hear of some Christian money-manager who holds a seminar, who claims he’ll teach you some biblical principles for dealing with wealth.
 I’ve been to a few.
 What they actually teach is free-market capitalism.
 (Not that there’s anything wrong with learning about capitalism; it is the system Americans live under.)
-The rest is about debt avoidance, based on various scriptures they quote out of context to support their ideas.
+The rest is about debt avoidance, based on various scriptures quoted out of context to support their ideas.
 Again, not that debt avoidance is a bad idea; it’s a really good idea.
-But what they teach about money, and mammon, come from free-market economics, not bible.
+But what they teach about money, and Mammon, come from free-market economics, not bible.

 Economics in the bible were greatly different than economics today, so of course what these money-managers teach doesn’t wholly jibe with the bible.
 Problem is, it doesn’t always jibe with the parts of the bible which can apply to our culture.
 Generosity, fr’instance.
 Giving to the needy so we can have treasure in heaven.
 Mt 6.19-21 Giving to everyone who asks, and not turning people away.
 Mt 5.42 Money-managers don’t teach that.
 Instead they teach “stewardship”—a concept which they claim is biblical (and it does exist in the bible, Lk 16.1-13) but it’s not about giving; it’s about gathering.
-It’s about investing our money, and spending none of it, so that our pile of money will grow, so the power and security mammon could bring us will increase.
+It’s about investing our money, and spending none of it, so that our pile of money will grow, so the power and security of Mammon might increase.
 It’s about storing up treasure on earth, disguised as “kingdom principles.”
 It’s part of the “prosperity gospel.”

 True Christianity is forsaking everything, everything, to follow Jesus.
 When we spend too much time on wealth “stewardship,” rather than making God’s kingdom grow, we forget to be generous.
 We forget to take leaps of faith with our money: It’s not prudent to be foolish and wasteful, even if it’s for the kingdom’s sake.
 We trust our pile, instead of trusting the ultimate Owner of every pile, who can easily tap those other piles for our sake.
 We serve the wrong lord.
 And as Jesus said, we just can’t serve both.